Groups allow the user to combine multiple entities into one. A group can be promoted to a view by setting

 Check the Set State page from the Developer Tools and browse the Current entities: listing for all available entities.

 By default, every group appears in the HOME tab.
-If you name a group
+If you create a group

-default_view it will REPLACE the contents of the HOME tab so you can customize it as you wish.
+default_view it will REPLACE the contents of the HOME tab so you can customize the HOME tab as you wish.

-# Example configuration.yaml entry group: default_view: view: yes entities: - group.awesome_people - group.climate kitchen: name: Kitchen entities: - switch.kitchen_pin_3 upstairs: name: Kids icon: mdi:account-multiple view: yes entities: - input_boolean.notify_home - camera.demo_camera - device_tracker.demo_paulus - group.garden climate: name: Climate view: false entities: - sensor.bedroom_temp - sensor.porch_temp awesome_people: name: Awesome People view: false entities: - device_tracker.dad_smith - device_tracker.mom_smith
+# Example configuration.yaml entry group: default_view: view: true icon: mdi:home entities: - group.kitchen - group.awesome_people - group.climate kitchen: name: Kitchen entities: - switch.kitchen_pin_3 upstairs: name: Kids icon: mdi:account-multiple view: true entities: - input_boolean.notify_home - camera.demo_camera - device_tracker.demo_paulus - group.garden climate: name: Climate view: false entities: - sensor.bedroom_temp - sensor.porch_temp awesome_people: name: Awesome People view: false entities: - device_tracker.dad_smith - device_tracker.mom_smith

 Example of groups shown as views in the frontend.

 You can create views (tabs) that contain other groups (but not other groups which are marked as

 Notice in the example below that in order to refer to the group “Living Room”, you use